-To comply with the TSXV policies covering "rolling" option plans, continued grants under the Option Plan must be approved annually by the shareholders of the Company.
-At the Meeting, shareholders will be asked to ratify and approve the Option Plan for continuation until the next annual general meeting of the Company.
+To comply with the polices of the TSXV covering "rolling" option plans, rolling plans, such as the Option Plan must be approved annually by the shareholders of the Company.
+At the Meeting Shareholders will be asked to approve the Option Plan for continuation until the next annual general meeting of the Company.

-The Option Plan is described in more detail, above, under Statement of Executive Compensation - Share Options and Other Compensation Securities.
+The Option Plan is described in more detail, including the material terms of the Plan, above; see Statement of Executive Compensation - Share Options and Other Compensation Securities.